uswds/uswds-site/_next/01-summary.md

               <div class="grid-row tablet:margin-x-neg-205">
                 <div class="grid-col-12 tablet:grid-col-6 tablet:padding-x-205">
-                  {% include next/next-finding-item.html heading="Understand the value and benefits" text="Agencies need to be able to quickly discern the design system’s benefits and how it aligns with their goals for delivering better digital services." icon="plus"%}
+                  {% include next/next-finding-item.html link="/next/findings/benefits/" heading="Understand the value and benefits" text="Agencies need to be able to quickly discern the design system’s benefits and how it aligns with their goals for delivering better digital services." icon="plus"%}

-                  {% include next/next-finding-item.html heading="Know how to get started" text="No matter where an agency starts from, it needs to be clear and easy for them to figure out their first steps and how to create a sustainable path forward in the long-run." icon="arrow"%}
+                  {% include next/next-finding-item.html link="/next/findings/get-started/" heading="Know how to get started" text="No matter where an agency starts from, it needs to be clear and easy for them to figure out their first steps and how to create a sustainable path forward in the long-run." icon="arrow"%}

-                  {% include next/next-finding-item.html heading="Find the right team and resources" text="Agencies have several options to assemble a cross-functional team to implement the design system and they’re looking for more support in identifying needed skills and assembling the right people." icon="check"%}
+                  {% include next/next-finding-item.html link="/next/findings/team/" heading="Find the right team and resources" text="Agencies have several options to assemble a cross-functional team to implement the design system and they’re looking for more support in identifying needed skills and assembling the right people." icon="check"%}

                 </div>
                 <div class="grid-col-12 tablet:grid-col-6 tablet:padding-x-205">
-                  {% include next/next-finding-item.html heading="Feel engaged with the community" text="It’s a collaborative process to build a design system, so it’s essential for agencies to feel like they have access to a support network and a sense of ownership to contribute back to it." icon="triangles"%}
+                  {% include next/next-finding-item.html link="/next/findings/community/" heading="Feel engaged with the community" text="It’s a collaborative process to build a design system, so it’s essential for agencies to feel like they have access to a support network and a sense of ownership to contribute back to it." icon="triangles"%}

-                  {% include next/next-finding-item.html heading="Be able to iteratively improve digital services" text="Adopting a design system is an ongoing process of design, development, and making iterative improvements and upgrades over time, which requires continued resources and support." icon="steps"%}
+                  {% include next/next-finding-item.html link="/next/findings/improve/" heading="Be able to iteratively improve digital services" text="Adopting a design system is an ongoing process of design, development, and making iterative improvements and upgrades over time, which requires continued resources and support." icon="steps"%}
                 </div>
               </div>
               {% elsif forloop.index == 4 %}

-              <h3>Our Near Star vision:</h3>
+              <h3>Our <a href="{{ site.baseurl }}/next/looking-ahead/">Near Star</a> vision:</h3>

               <p class="measure-3 next-lead">All agency teams have what they need to more easily adopt and effectively use the design system.
 To do that, we’ll focus on the following opportunity areas:</p>

               <div class="grid-row tablet:margin-x-neg-205">
                 <div class="grid-col-12 tablet:grid-col-4 tablet:padding-x-205">
-                  {% include next/next-spot-item.html text="Improve strategic communications and engagement with key audiences" icon="mail" %}
+                  {% include next/next-spot-item.html text="[Improve strategic communications](./looking-ahead/engagement/) with key audiences" icon="mail" %}
                 </div>
                 <div class="grid-col-12 tablet:grid-col-4 tablet:padding-x-205">
-                  {% include next/next-spot-item.html text="Provide more robust guidance and support to get started with the design system" icon="directions" %}
+                  {% include next/next-spot-item.html text="Provide more [robust guidance and support](./looking-ahead/guidance/) to get started with the design system" icon="directions" %}
                 </div>
                 <div class="grid-col-12 tablet:grid-col-4 tablet:padding-x-205">
-                  {% include next/next-spot-item.html text="Better leverage related efforts within TTS and the broader government digital services community" icon="groups" %}
+                  {% include next/next-spot-item.html text="Better [leverage related efforts within TTS](./looking-ahead/collaboration/) and the broader government digital services community" icon="groups" %}
                 </div>
               </div>

               <p class="next-highlight-text measure-1"><strong>Accomplishing our Near Star vision will move us closer to the North Star we’re aiming for.</strong></p>

-              <h3>Our North Star vision:</h3>
+              <h3>Our <a href="{{ site.baseurl }}/next/looking-ahead/vision/">North Star</a> vision:</h3>

               <p class="measure-3 next-lead">Empowered digital agency teams share solutions and use effective human-centered design practices to create greater continuity, improved usability, and increased access for key digital services.</p>